A Comprehensive Guide to Growing Black Pepper

 Can Black Pepper be grown in the US?

-Black pepper can indeed be grown in the United States, particularly in very warm areas like the southern states.
-The plant thrives in USDA hardiness zones 10-12, characterized by mild to warm winters and high humidity levels.
-These zones encompass tropical and subtropical regions of the US.
-The ideal temperature range for black pepper is between 70 and 85 degrees Fahrenheit, requiring plenty of sunlight and humidity.
+Black pepper can be grown in the United States, particularly in warm areas like the southern states.
+The plant thrives in USDA hardiness zones 10-12, which are characterized by mild to warm winters and high humidity levels.
+These zones include tropical and subtropical regions of the U.S., such as southern Florida and parts of southern Texas and California.

 How Hard is it to Grow Black Pepper?